freelawproject/free.law/content/pages/team.md

 academic conferences in legal informatics and law and artificial intelligence, and is Secretary of the OASIS/Open committee on XML standards for legal documents.
-He was a member of the ABA's inaugural class of â€œLegal Rebelsâ€?, the 100 leading innovators in the American legal profession, and of the FastCase 50, a similar group selected by popular vote.
+He was a member of the ABA's inaugural class of "Legal Rebels", the 100 leading innovators in the American legal profession, and of the FastCase 50, a similar group selected by popular vote.
 He wrote the first web browser for Microsoft Windows.